NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Plan for a season without Jason Pierre-Paul.
 Regardless of whether JPP ends up getting neck surgery or not, it's clear that the former Giants star is going to be out for a long time while he recovers from a serious car accident.
 Coach Bruce Arians suggested that the best-case scenario for Pierre-Paul would involve a five-month recuperation period, which would bring him back during mid-October.
 Even if that were to happen, JPP would need to get into playing shape, which would mean a part-time role at best for several weeks.

 The Bucs can't count on getting anything close to the JPP who racked up 12.5 sacks and 20 knockdowns a year ago.
 They'll have to adapt.
 For one, it should encourage Tampa to bring back Gerald McCoy, who immediately returns to his prior spot as the Bucs' most imposing pass-rusher.
 I get that Tampa has Carl Nassib and saw the Browns castoff impress last season, but McCoy is simply a different caliber of player.
-The Bucs would be rotating through guys such as Nassib, William Gholston, Noah Spence, and fourth-round pick Anthony Harris on the edge.
+Without McCoy, the Bucs would be rotating through guys such as Nassib, William Gholston, Noah Spence and fourth-round pick Anthony Harris on the edge.
 They need more.
+(Editor's note: The Bucs are releasing McCoy on Monday, according to ESPN sources.)

 This would have been an ideal landing spot for Ziggy Ansah before the former Lions standout signed a deal with the Seahawks.
 As is, the Bucs are likely stuck going after someone like Nick Perry and hoping for the best.
 Arians and defensive coordinator Todd Bowles were able to coax successful late-career seasons from pass-rushers John Abraham and Dwight Freeney in Arizona, so it wouldn't be shocking if the Bucs generated a useful campaign from a veteran edge rusher.